 Bar Norman (Portland, OR)

 Dana has been working in restaurants for over 16 years, with most of her attention paid to wine, even when she should have been focusing on other things.
-She has been the wine director at multi-award winning Ava Gene’s, named one of Food & Wine’s Sommeliers of the Year and Bon Appetit’s Sommeliers to Watch, and will be opening Bar Norman, her ode to good music, natural wine and the people who make it, this summer.
-Dana’s first book, Wine Food, written with co-author and friend Andrea Slonecker, will be published by Lorena Jones Books/Ten Speed Press in September 2018.
-Dana and her husband have a winery (Bow & Arrow), a six-year-old (Orly), and spend their free time trying to chill out (impossible).
+She has been the wine director at multi-award winning Ava Gene’s, named one of Food & Wine’s Sommeliers of the Year and Bon Appetit’s Sommeliers to Watch, and opened her own spot, Bar Norman, her ode to good music, natural wine and the people who make it, in 2018.
+Her first book, Wine Food, written with co-author and friend Andrea Slonecker, was published last year.
+Dana and her husband have a winery (Bow & Arrow), an eight-year-old (Orly), and spend their free time trying to chill out (impossible).

 Bon Appétit (New York, NY)